Thoughts on Management Style

 Communicate.
 Always, always, always let people know why.
 As a manager, you owe them that and must provide it in order to earn their respect.
 You don't have to make them like it, but you do have to make them understand it.
 "Because I said so" is never good enough, until and unless you've explained why and must agree to disagree about the reasoning.

 Learn to like and enjoy all types of people.
 Learn to read what people want, even when they won't say it.
 Try to find ways to give them what they want.
-People work better when they're happy.
+People work better when they believe their judgment is respected and their needs are being met.
 Buy good tools and equipment, and invest the time and staff to keep them up to date.
 Yes it's expensive - recruiting is far more expensive.

 Let workers work.
 Keep bureaucratic BS and other time-wasting roadblocks out of people's way.
 Managers are paid to fill out forms and negotiate with bean-counters; workers are paid to do Real Work.

 Decide.
-Don't allow "analysis paralysis" to creep into your decision-making style.
+Don't allow "analysis paralysis" to creep into your decision-making.
 Don't wait for Word From On High, and most especially don't delay your people's work by pushing decisions up the management chain (pushing decisions down is almost always a good move).
 Most importantly, don't delay unpleasant decisions you know you're going to have to make sooner or later.
-Make the decision and deal with the consequences and move on.
+Make the decision, deal with the consequences and move on.

 Lead.
 Set an example of integrity, honesty, and optimism.
 Don't try to snow people, but if you're optimistic enough to keep coming to work, there must be some good in the outlook.
 Focus on making the good happen, instead of worrying about the bad stuff that MIGHT happen.

 Give away all the credit.
 Make your boss look good, and tell people how your boss made it all happen.
 Tell your boss and anybody else who'll listen how your staff did all the good work while you were busy shuffling budgets and surfing the Web.
-Don't blow your own horn - let other people do it for you.
-If you're helping people get their work done, your contribution will be known.
+Don't blow your own horn - if you're doing things right, other people will do it for you.

 A leader is best when people barely know that he exists.